osirrc/osirrc2019/index.md

 # Vision

 The importance of repeatability, replicability, and reproducibility is broadly recognized in the computational sciences, both in supporting desirable scientific methodology as well as sustaining empirical progress.
-Recent [ACM guidelines](https://www.acm.org/publications/policies/artifact-review-badging) precisely define the relevant terms as follows:
+The **Open-Source IR Replicability Challenge (OSIRRC2019)**, organized as a workshop at [SIGIR 2019](http://sigir.org/sigir2019/), aims to improve the replicability of ad hoc retrieval experiments in information retrieval by building community consensus around a common technical specification, with reference implementations.

+In order to precisely articulate the goals of this workshop, it is first necessary to establish common terminology.
+We use the below terms in the same manner as recent [ACM guidelines](https://www.acm.org/publications/policies/artifact-review-badging) pertaining to artifact review and badging:

 - Repeatability (same team, same experimental setup): a researcher can reliably repeat her own computation.